s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 $john->Children()->add($juli);
 ```

-The `->add()` method takes a DataObject, adds the foreign key for us and saves it in one take.
+The [`->add()` method](https://api.silverstripe.org/4/SilverStripe/ORM/HasManyList.html#method_add) takes a DataObject, adds the foreign key for us and saves it in one take.
 I think, the code of that is pretty elegant...

-//TODO: link to code of add method

 The more verbose version of the code above would be: